moby/moby/docs/sources/articles/networking.md

 address, you can edit your system-wide Docker server settings and add the option `--ip=IP_ADDRESS`.
 Remember to restart your Docker server after editing this setting.

+> **Note**:
+> With hairpin NAT enabled (`--userland-proxy=false`), containers port exposure
+> is achieved purely through iptables rules, and no attempt to bind the exposed
+> port is ever made.
+This means that nothing prevents shadowing a previously
+> listening service outside of Docker through exposing the same port for a
+> container.
+In such conflicting situation, Docker created iptables rules will
+> take precedence and route to the container.

+The `--userland-proxy` parameter, true by default, provides a userland implementation for inter-container and outside-to-container communication.
+When disabled, Docker uses both an additional `MASQUERADE` iptable rule and the `net.ipv4.route_localnet` kernel parameter which allow the host machine to connect to a local container exposed port through the commonly used loopback
+address: this alternative is preferred for performance reason.

 Again, this topic is covered without all of these low-level networking details in the [Docker User Guide](/userguide/dockerlinks/) document if you